paulvee/DIY-Rebuild-of-the-SG505/README.md

 This is a repository to hold the relevant information for a DIY rebuild of the Tektronix SG505 sine wave oscillator.
+In a seperate folder, I will put the information and code for the counter display I'm planning to use.

 Information will be added during the development of the project.